Churches of Norfolk: An Appointment with Angels

 • St Botolph’s in Trunch offers a beautiful 15th century hammerbeam roof alongside fine medieval misericords and a stunning font canopy

-• Appreciate the stained glass at North Tuddenham alongside fascinating murals at Wickhampton and Hemblington
+• Appreciate the stained glass at Bale alongside fascinating murals at Wickhampton and Hemblington

 Imogen Corrigan is a medieval historian

-Assemble 1415 at the Maids Head Hotel, Norwich, for three nights.
-Welcome and afternoon lecture: The Signs of the Times followed by optional independent visit to Norwich Cathedral.
+Assemble 1330 at the Maids Head Hotel, Norwich, for three nights.
+Welcome followed by free time to visit Norwich Cathedral including an introduction to the cloisters.
+Evening lecture: The Signs of the Times.

 St Peter and St Paul’s Church, Knapton (extraordinary double-hammerbeam roof, rafters filled with angels); St Botolph’s Church, Trunch (14th century chancel, fine medieval misericords and stunning oak font canopy); Holt; St Margaret’s Church, Cley (medieval ship graffiti); All Saints’ Church, Bale (superb stained glass).

 Morning lecture: The Dregs of the People Remain – Black Death and its Aftermath.
-All Saints’ Church, Weston Longville (mural and Apostles’ Creed screen); St Mary’s Church, North Tuddenham (medieval stained glass); St Mary’s Church, Sparham (remarkable surviving ‘Danse Macabre’ rood screen portion); St Peter and St Paul’s Church, Salle (magnificent wool church); St Agnes’s Church, Cawston (fine 15th century rood screen).
+All Saints’ Church, Weston Longville (mural and Apostles’ Creed screen); All Saints’ Church, Mattishall (beautiful 15th century painted rood screen dado); St Mary’s Church, Sparham (remarkable surviving ‘Danse Macabre’ rood screen portion); St Peter and St Paul’s Church, Salle (magnificent wool church); St Agnes’s Church, Cawston (fine 15th century rood screen).

 If you would like to upload your photos to our gallery click here